 - PA 509 Applied Political Economy

 - PA 511 Public Policy Analysis

-- An elective policy or managerial course, approved by the coordinator, from virtually any program at NC State.
-Examples include, but are not limited to, courses in history, the social sciences, natural resources, agriculture, health, business or engineering.
+- Policy or managerial course(s), approved by the Coordinator, from virtually any program at NC State.
+Examples include, but are not limited to, courses in history, the social sciences, natural resources, agriculture, health, business, or engineering.

 Not necessarily.
 Your academic success may have a strong bearing on admission to a degree program, but completion of a certificate program in no way guarantees entry into a graduate degree program.
 Each graduate degree program has its own application process and admission requirements.
 Before beginning the certificate program, students interested in obtaining a graduate degree should meet with that degree program’s Director of Graduate Programs (DGP) or a designated staff person.
 People interested in the MPA degree should meet with the PA Graduate Services Coordinator, Meggie Romick (email@example.com).

 MPA students may count PA 511 and PA 515 towards both the MPA degree and the certificate requirements.
 Other certificate courses can count as electives in the MPA program.
 MPA students will still need to submit an application to apply to add the certificate program.

 Yes, it is recommended that students take the core courses in the following order: PA 509 Applied Political Economy , PA 515 Research Methods and Analysis, PA 511 Public Policy Analysis, and PA 507 Public Policy Process.